yoesk8/project-4-fitnessblog/README.md

 * The Home page for first time users has an attractive image welcoming the user and with a brief explanation of what the blog is
-* All users can add create articles, like and comment on posts once logged in.
+* All users can create edit or delete their own articles, like and comment on other perople's articles if logged in.
 * If the first time user doesn't want to sign-up he can still read the articles